maynoralexandermoreno/COMP171/README.md

 This semester covers chapters 1 - 9.

-Topics include Primitive Data Types, Input/Output, Math functions, String functions, Arrays, Methods, and Classes.
+Topics include Primitive Data Types, Input/Output, Conditiona Statements, Loops, Math functions, String functions, Arrays, Methods, and Classes.

 SUGGESTIONS:
 Do yourself a solid and read the textbook.
 It is well written and comprehensive.
 If you have an error and cannot contact your instructor, the textbook probably has the solution in the corresponding chapter(s).